quantumedbox/nimraylib_now_stub/README.md

 ## Preparation
 Make sure that following is done:
-- Emscripten compiler is in PATH
 - Nimraylib_now! is installed via nimble.
 If not, - just run `$ nimble install nimraylib_now` in your shell
+- For wasm make sure that emscripten compiler is isntalled and is in your PATH

 ## Usage
 All commands are defined in config.nims tasks and have following logic: